lyoshenka/grinfit/_posts/2012-07-15-spinners-vs-bluegrass-revolution.md

 ---
-title: "Spinners vs Bluegrass Revolution"
+title: Spinners vs Bluegrass Revolution
+tags: []
 ---

 From Indy, we went to Lexington, KY to play the Revolution.
 They were missing their best player and looked weak overall.
 We won 27-17.
 I played a good amount, especially at the end when we were up a lot.
 Again, no turns but no Ds (though we got several team Ds from our wolf).
 I scored two goals and cut fairly well most of the time.